Robert II of Scotland: Renewed war for independence

 In May 1334, the situation looked dire for the house of Bruce and David II gained safety in France.
 Robert set about winning back his lands in the west of Scotland.
-Strathbogie came over to the Bruce interest after disagreements with his fellow 'disinherited' but his fierce opposition to Randolph came to a head at a Parliament held at Dairsie Castle in early 1335 when Strathbogie received the support of Robert.
-Strathbogie once again changed sides and submitted to the English king in August and was made Warden of Scotland.
-It is likely that Robert submitted to Edward in September 1335 and had relinquished the Guardianship by early December.
+Strathbogie came over to the Bruce interest after disagreements with his fellow "disinherited" but his fierce opposition to Randolph came to a head at a Parliament held at Dairsie Castle in early 1335 when Strathbogie received the support of Robert.
+Strathbogie once again changed sides submitting to the English king in August and was made Warden of Scotland.
+Robert likely submitted to Edward in September 1335 relinquishing the guardianship by early December.

 The Bruce resistance to Balliol may have been verging on collapse in 1335 but a turn-round in its fortunes began with the appearance of Sir Andrew Moray of Bothwell as a potent war leader at the Battle of Culblean.
 Moray had been captured in 1332, ransomed himself in 1334, and immediately sped north to lay siege to Dundarg Castle in Buchan held by Sir Henry de Beaumont, with the castle falling on 23 December 1334.
-Moray was appointed Guardian at Dunfermline during the winter of 1335–36 while he was besieging Cupar Castle in Fife.
-He died at his castle in Avoch in 1338 and Robert resumed the Guardianship.
+Moray was appointed guardian at Dunfermline during the winter of 1335–1336 while besieging Cupar Castle in Fife.
+He died at his castle in Avoch in 1338 and Robert resumed the guardianship.
 Murray's campaign put an end to any chance of Edward III having full lasting control over the south of Scotland and Edward's failure in the six-month siege of Dunbar Castle confirmed this.
-Balliol lost many of his major supporters to the Bruce side and the main English garrisons began to fall to the Scots—Cupar in the spring or summer of 1339, Perth taken by the combined armies of Sir William Douglas, Lord of Liddesdale, Robert Stewart and Maurice Murray of Drumsargard in June 1339.
+Balliol lost many of his major supporters to the Bruce side and the main English garrisons began to fall to the Scots — Cupar in the spring or summer of 1339, Perth taken by the combined armies of Sir William Douglas, Lord of Liddesdale, Robert Stewart and Maurice Murray of Drumsargard in June 1339.
 Edinburgh was taken by stratagem by William Douglas of Liddesdale in April 1341.

-John Randolph, released from English custody in a prisoner exchange in 1341, visited David II in Normandy before returning to Scotland.
-Just as Randolph was a favourite of the king, David II mistrusted Robert Stewart with his powerful positions of heir presumptive and Guardian of Scotland.
-At the beginning of June 1341, the kingdom appeared sufficiently stable to allow the king to return to a land where his nobles, while fighting for the Bruce cause, had considerably increased their own power bases.
-On 17 October 1346, Robert accompanied David into battle at Neville's Cross, where many Scottish nobles including Randolph, died—David II was wounded and captured while Robert and Patrick, earl of March had apparently fled the field.
+John Randolph was released from English custody in a prisoner exchange in 1341 and visited David II in Normandy before returning to Scotland.
+Just as Randolph was a favourite of the king, David II mistrusted Robert Stewart with his powerful positions of heir presumptive and guardian of Scotland.
+At the beginning of June 1341, the kingdom appeared sufficiently stable to allow the king to return to a land where his nobles while fighting for the Bruce cause, had considerably increased their own power bases.
+On 17 October 1346, Robert accompanied David into battle at Neville's Cross, where many Scottish nobles including Randolph, died — David II was wounded and captured while Robert and Patrick, earl of March had apparently fled the field.